MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Task 2: Deploy virtual machines into the virtual network
-In this task, you will deploy Azure virtual machines into different subnets of the virtual network by using an ARM template
+In this task, you will deploy Azure virtual machines into different subnets of the virtual network by using an ARM template.

 1. In the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.